 Claims under the CJRS will continue to be made in arrears and through the HMRC portal, which employers will already be familiar with.
 Please plan ahead to ensure that claims are submitted on time.

 Action to be taken where excessive claims have been made

 Where an employer has claimed too much CJRS grant and it has not already repaid, the employer must notify HMRC and repay the money by the latest of whichever date applies below:

 - 90 days from receiving the CJRS money you’re not entitled to

 - 90 days from the point circumstances changed so that you were no longer entitled to keep the CJRS grant

 Where any overpayments are not repaid, HMRC will charge interest and a penalty as well as repaying the excess CJRS grant once the overpayment has been identified.

-However, there is a facility available to offset any overpayment against the next online claim.
-Where the employer has claimed too much but does not plan to submit further claims, they can contact HMRC to make arrangements to repay the overstated claim directly.
+It is possible to offset any overpayment against the next online claim.
+Where the employer has claimed too much but will not submit further claims, they can correct this through the HMRC portal and repay the overstated claim directly.

 What if the claim has been understated?

-Where the amount claimed has been understated, the claim can be revised within 28 calendar days after the month the claim relates to – unless this falls on a weekend or bank holiday, in which case the deadline is the next weekday.
+Where the amount claimed has been understated, the claim can be revised within 28 calendar days after the month the claim relates to – unless this falls on a weekend or bank holiday, in which case the deadline is the next business day.